cherali/localization/docs/sc-localization.clientlocalization.get.md

 </td><td>

-list of parts/partition in your translation, or undefined
+list of parts/partition in your translation

 </td></tr>